maxim-f1/quick_jwt/docs/setup.md

 To customize the library, you will need to do a few simple things.

-!!! note
+!!! note "Prerequisites"

     Make sure you have installed the library.
-How to do this was explained on the previous page.
+How to do this was explained on the previous <a href="https://maxim-f1.github.io/quick_jwt/install/">install</a> page.

 ## Setting variables